Shreyas-Rajesh/Cryptography_Notes/Euclidean Algorithm.md

+>[!info]
+>- If a and b are prime, then they are co-prime also
+>- a and b are coprime, if a is a prime and b < a (if b > a, there is a possibility a is a factor of b)

 ### To find the GCD (HCF).
 GCD - take a list of divisors that gives reminder 0, out of that take the common divisors for both numbers.
 The hight value among the common divisors is GCD.